 The Company will recognize changes in redemption value immediately as they occur and will adjust the carrying value of the security to equal the redemption value at the end of each reporting period.
 Increases or decreases in the carrying amount of redeemable Class A Common Stock shall be affected by charges against additional paid in capital.

-At June 30, 2016, there were no shares classified outside of permanent equity as the Public Offering had not yet occurred.
-Subsequent to June 30, 2016, after the closing of our Public Offering at July 20, 2016, 38,486,531 of the 40,250,000 Class A Common Stock included in the Units were classified outside of permanent equity at its redemption value.
+Accordingly, at September 30, 2016, 38,481,212 of the 40,250,000 shares of Class A common stock included in the Units were classified outside of permanent equity at its redemption value.

 Recent Accounting Pronouncements